Philip Augustine

-Philip Augustine, an Indian gastroenterologist, specialist in gastrointestinal endoscopy and a hospital administrator from Ernakulam, Kerala.
-He founded the Lakeshore Hospital and Research Centre in 2003, one of the largest multispeciality hospitals in south India.
+Philip Augustine is an Indian gastroenterologist, specialist in gastrointestinal endoscopy and a hospital administrator from Ernakulam, Kerala.
+He founded the Lakeshore Hospital and Research Centre in 2003.
 In 2010, the Government of India honoured him with the Padma Shri, for his services to the fields of medicine.

 Biography

-Philip Augustine was born in Kaduthuruthy, a small hamlet in Kerala.
+Philip Augustine was born in Kaduthuruthy, Kerala.
 Choosing medical profession, he secured his MD from the All India Institute of Medical Sciences, in 1975, with a Gold Medal.

-Augustine started his professional career at a small clinic in the town of Koothattukulam.
-Later, he specialised in Gastroenterology and had advanced training in ultrasonography and endoscopy at various centres across the globe such as Wisconsin Medical College, Milwaukee, USA, Eppendorf University, Hamburg, Germany, Hospital Beuton, Paris and University of Marseilles, France, Bern University in Switzerland and ULM University, Munich, Germany.
-His career took a turn when he joined Devamatha Hospital, Koothattukulam where he established a speciality gastroenterology department which now serves as a referral centre in Kerala.
-Later, he moved to PVS Memorial Hospital in Ernakulam to address a wider canvass of patients.
+Augustine started his professional career at a clinic in the town of Koothattukulam.
+Later, he specialised in Gastroenterology and had training in ultrasonography and endoscopy at various institutions.

-In 1996, Augustine joined hands with a group of doctors and launched the work on the Lakeshore Hospital and Research Centre.
-The hospital was opened to public in 2003.
+In 1996, Augustine launched the work on the Lakeshore Hospital and Research Centre.
+The hospital was opened in 2003.

 Augustine is married, has four children and presently lives in Palarivattom, Kochi, Kerala.

 Legacy

-The primary contribution of Augustine is the hospital he found in 1996, along with a bunch of doctors and businessmen, the Lakshore Hospital and Research Centre, which became operational in 2003.
+The primary contribution of Augustine is the hospital he found in 1996, along with a bunch of doctors and businessmen, the Lakeshore Hospital and Research Centre, which became operational in 2003.
 The hospital, has, over the years, grown to become one of the leading multi speciality health care centres in Kerala and is stated to have several firsts to its credit.
 The hospital is certified by the National Accreditation Board for Hospitals and Healthcare providers.